UranusBytes/b2b_gateway/README.md

 ## Resources
 The following AWS resources are deployed and used by this solution:
 * S3 bucket
+* SFTP Transfer for SFTP
+* SQS Queue
+  * For notification of new inbound files waiting

 ## Assumptions
 The following assumptions have been made for this solution: